Struct biodivine_lib_bdd::Bdd

 pub fn sat_witness(&self) -> Option<BddValuation>

-is satisfiable, return some BddValuation
+If the Bdd is satisfiable, return some BddValuation that satisfies the Bdd.

 sourcepub fn to_boolean_expression(